AudioKit/AudioKit/Examples/iOS/README.md

 * Sampler Demo - example of AudioKit's AKAppleSampler
 * Sender Synth - Audiobus enabled synthesizer
 * Sequencer Demo - examjple of AudioKit's AKSequencer
-* Song Processor - adding effects to songs from the device's iTunes Library
 * Sporth Editor - A graphical user interface to the Sporth audio language

+## External Examples

+Here are the examples of AudioKit that are not included in this repository.

+* [ROM Player](https://github.com/AudioKit/ROMPlayer) - EXS24, Sound Font, Wave Player
+* [Song Processor](http://github.com/AudioKit/SongProcessor) - adding effects to songs from the device's iTunes Library